VasilKalchev/8bit-quad/README.md

 ![8bit-quad](gallery/20180330_013913.webp)

-This is the earliest surviving revision (May 2018): a working nRF24L01+-linked flight controller and matching remote transmitter, running on the custom "8bit-quad" ATmega328 board pair.
+This revision (2021-03) is a rebrand/cleanup pass on top of the earliest surviving version: a working nRF24L01+-linked flight controller and matching remote transmitter, running on the custom "8bit-quad" ATmega328 board pair.
 It flies in `acro` and `stabilize` (angle-hold) modes.

 ## Features